Instant Pot Coconut, Chickpea & Lentil Curry (25-Min!)

 Notes

-- I am using an 8 quart Instant Pot, so if you have a smaller pot, feel free to halve the recipe to make a smaller batch
+- This recipe makes a large batch (8 or so servings).
+I am using an 8 quart Instant Pot, so if you have a smaller pot, feel free to halve the recipe to make a smaller batch.

 I just made your wonderful chickpea curry.
 It is so warming, satisfying and delicious!
 One change I made was to pre-cook chickpeas and brown lentils separately from scratch, since I didn’t have canned, and I didn’t have green lentils.
 Also, I used canned spinach instead of fresh kale.
 That might sound bad but I had no fresh greens, I was trying to use up canned spinach, and it actually worked well.
 Lastly, I omitted the two teaspoons of salt and compensated by adding half a small can of tomato purée and a teaspoon of chana masala spice blend (by Rani).
 Thank you very much for sharing this great recipe.
 I’m adding it to my collection of favourites!